 Thought blocking occurs when someone is talking and suddenly stops for no clear reason.
-Losing one’s train of thought now and then is common and not usually anything to worry about.
+Losing a train of thought occasionally is common and not usually a cause for concern.

 However, it can also be a symptom of a mental health condition such as psychosis.
 This condition can cause disorganized speech and thinking, as well as hallucinations and delusions, in some cases.